rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 Coordination between Traffic Light Controllers (TLC) implies that several intersections are controlled together in a coordinated control mode at local or central level.
-Regardless of operational mode, prerequisites are - among other things, that TLC:s must use the same time plan and must be in synchronous operation.
+Regardless of operational mode, prerequisites are - among other things, that TLCs must use the same time plan and must be in synchronous operation.

 Local coordination can be applied in minor systems (up to 4